 The HD3070 can be configured for different cutting applications by providing a selectable current output at 15, 30, 50, 70 or 100 amps for optimum performance on cutting most metals from gauge to 1/2-inch (12.7 mm) thick.
 This allows the operator wide variations in cutting speeds on the same thickness of metal.
-The gas console provides four inlets for the different plasma and shield gases required for different cutting applications.
+The gas console provides five inlets for the different plasma and shield gases required for different cutting applications.
 The HD3070 is designed to cut mild steel, stainless steel, copper and aluminum with the appropriate gases and consumables selected.
-Plasma gases required for cutting are oxygen, air, or H35 and nitrogen, depending on the application.
+Plasma gases required for cutting are either oxygen, air or an argon-hydrogen and nitrogen mixture depending on the application.
 The shield gas aids in assisting cut quality by providing an atmosphere around the plasma arc on the surface of the workpiece.
 The shield gas also cools the shield at the front end of the torch.

 Under microprocessor control, the HD3070 provides extended life (LongLife) for the torch nozzle and electrode.
-To get long life, all cuts must begin and end on the plate surface; this allows for the proper ramping up and down of gases and DC current
+To get long life, all cuts must begin and end on the plate surface; this allows for the proper ramping up and down of gases and DC current.

 This unit houses a 100-amp, 15 kw chopper which produces a constant current DC output, variable from 15 to 100 amps.
 It contains a microprocessor control PCB which regulates all the plasma system functions: start sequence, machine interface functions, gas and cut parameters, and off sequence.
-The power supply main on/off power is controlled locally or remotely by the CNC machine.
+The power supply main on/off power is controlled remotely by the CNC machine.
+The cutting current and pierce delay are also provided by the CNC machine.
 The power supply also houses the cooling system required to cool the torch.
 The power supply interconnects with the RHF console, machine interface, gas console, and workpiece.

-An EMI filter, standard with all 220/380/415V power supplies (078024), meets the CE requirement for filtering incoming power.
-Refer to Appendix D to connect incoming power to the filter and for part numbers.
+An EMI filter, standard with all 220/380/415V power supplies (078074), meets the CE requirement for filtering incoming power.
+Refer to Appendix F to connect incoming power to the filter and for part numbers.

-Gas Console
+Automatic Gas Console